ObeoNetwork/M2Doc/ref-doc/2.0.0/index.md

 The M2Doc version to use with this template can be changed on this page.
 Not having this property set will trigger a warning while [validating](index.html#validating-a-generation-setup) with M2Doc 2.0.0 or above.

 ### Template editor

+**Note: This editor is deprecated and will be removed in future release.
+Use [Template properties wizard](index.html#template-properties-wizard) instead.**

 The template editor can set M2Doc-specific custom properties in your Word template.
 Those properties are used to define variables, EMF packages URIs, and service imports.
 When editing a template you need to be in a Java or a plug-in project to be able to add services.
 The template editor modifies template custom properties.
 You can also read [template custom properties](index.html#template-custom-properties) section to change them manually.